sudhir9297/Note_app_react-django/README.md

 - Now Run the server
   > python manage.py runserver

+if you want to see in database head over to the IP in terminal After running above server Command and add `/api/` in IP address of browser in my case its `http://127.0.0.1:8000/api/`

 ### Now Change the Directory to `/note_project/frontend/ ` and run below commands

 - install `React-Websockets`